What is Multiple Myeloma?

 Palliative care is a medical specialty that focuses on pain relief and symptom control rather than curing an illness.
 The point of palliative care for multiple myeloma patients is to enhance the patient’s overall quality of life, allowing people to feel as good as possible.
 A palliative care team may focus on drug treatments to help manage bone pain typical in multiple myeloma patients as well as nausea and other forms of physical discomfort and distress.

 Multiple myeloma patients also frequently suffer from reduced kidney function or failure because of the imbalanced presence of plasma cells in the blood.
 As the kidneys filter blood, they may become blocked by excess calcium buildup and require dialysis for comfort.

 Hospice for Multiple Myeloma Patients

-Hospice care is a specialized form of palliative care that is available to patients during end of life.
-Hospice also focuses on enhancing quality of life rather than trying to extend it.
-In many cases, pursuing additional treatments such as invasive treatments or difficult chemotherapy treatments can harm the patient’s quality of life and may not provide any benefits towards combating the disease.
+Hospice care is a specialized form of palliative care that is available to patients during the end of life.
+Hospice also focuses on enhancing the quality of life rather than trying to extend it.
+In many cases, pursuing additional treatments such as invasive treatments or difficult chemotherapy treatments can harm the patient’s quality of life and may not provide any benefits to combating the disease.